 There are many organisations which support the drive for better literacy, whether through widely-regarded local volunteer-led reading programmes or high level campaigning work.
 We differ because we employ specialist tutors who help children to catch up across the entire range of literacy skills (reading, comprehension, writing, speaking and listening).

-We work closely with schools and communities to identify the children who have the greatest need and who will benefit most from our expertise.
+We work closely with schools and communities in London and Manchester to identify the children who have the greatest need and who will benefit most from our expertise.
 In 2017/18, 91% of the children we supported were either eligible for Pupil Premium, or had a Special Educational Need (SEN), or spoke English as an Additional Language (EAL) (which can be a barrier to learning when coupled with economic disadvantage).

 In schools, our support is provided through our one-to-one literacy interventions which take place twice a week in our Literacy Labs.
 These interventions are delivered by trained tutors using a systematic phonics-based programme tailored to meet the individual child’s needs.
 We place a strong emphasis on creating a nurturing, safe environment which allows children to tackle new challenges.
 As a child gains confidence with learning, they build resilience, their expectations of themselves are raised and their belief in a positive future is strengthened.

 In addition to our work in schools, we provide support through our Community Literacy Labs – an out of school service where we partner with schools and local community organisations to reach children struggling with literacy challenges.